 - 40% of the population is unemployed.

-Guidelines has been involved in ministry in Africa since the late 1960’s broadcasting a message of hope and the Good News through the radio.
-Since then Guidelines has partnered with two other people providing much needed help to Kenyans “among the least of these.”
+Guidelines has been involved in ministry in Africa since the late 1960’s, broadcasting a message of hope and the Gospel through radio.
+Since then Guidelines has partnered with Kenyan believers to provide much needed help to Kenyans “among the least of these.”

 More recently, Guidelines came alongside Pastor John Esto who ministers to the poor of Kipsongo.
 You can read more about Pastor John’s work here.